DoctorFang/DoctorFang.github.io/aboutme.md

 - Research in Biomechanics, engineering, and health science
 - Thoughts on being in academia
-- Part-time passion: rock climbing!
+- Freetime passion: rock climbing!

 ### Research